 6. Beware of Scams

-- Guaranteed returns or "can't-lose" pitches.
+- Guaranteed returns or “can’t-lose” promises.

-- Upfront fees without clear deliverables.
+- Upfront fees without clear deliverables or transparent terms.

-- Fabricated testimonials, shills, or excessive hype.
+- Fabricated testimonials, shilling behavior, or exaggerated hype.

 7. Stay Updated With Market News